alinador/commons-server/README.md

 ## GET /api/v1.0/users

 ### Description
-Return the list of registered users.
+Return the list of all registered users objects.
+To get the complete user details, see ```GET /api/v1.0/users/:user-id```.

 ### Request
     GET /api/v1.0/users